 It is hard to beat Farmingdale State College if you want to study Horticulture.
 Situated in Farmingdale, New York, Farmingdale State College supplies a dependable, suburban experience for college students.

-Every year, roughly 56.0% freshman students receive a scholarship, with the average amount being $721.
+This school is known for its success of military students and is ranked 448 best in the country for veterans.
 Close to 79.0% of first-year students decide to come back to this school for their following year of school.
 Go on a virtual tour for more information on Farmingdale State College.

 SUNY Delhi is among your top options if you're planning on studying Horticulture.
 Students who delight in a more relaxed life will appreciate the school's location in the smallish town of Delhi, New York.